ecozoic/react-starter/README.md

 ## Configuration
 Add environment specific configuration settings by creating a `.env` file in the root directory. `.env.sample` shows an example format.
-This file will be loaded by dotenv for both the client and server processes.
+This file will be loaded with dotenv by webpack during build.

 ## Tools & Features
 * react, react-router